upenn-embedded/final-project-s25-niblets/README.md

 We haven't been able to read data from an SD card yet which we expected to be the hardest part of this project.
 We intend to work on this throughout this weekend to fix this problem and get it reading txt files first, and then read WAV files from the SD card.
 The problem is that the SD card isn't being recognized which we suspect is an issue with our setup.

 ### Next week's plan
-1. Reading data from the SD card
+1. Reading data from the SD card <br>
    a.
 We expect this to take another 5 hours.
-Debugging the code is taking a long time and requires use to better understand the FATfs library for file management.
+Debugging the code is taking a long time and requires use to better understand the FATfs library for file management.  <br>
    b.
 Patrick and Praise
    c.
 When we run the example code provided by the FATfs library for AVR, we want that when we write "fl /" to the serial terminal to see a return of FR_OKAY and of the    folders in the SD card.
    d.
 Since we are listening to music from SD card readings, we need our Atmega328pb board to be able to extract music data from an SD card and play it later.
 To accomplish this, we need to utilize a file management system that lets us select specific files and which we will then read and use to play music.
 We were able to find code online that we can use as a file management system, but reading and understanding the code has taken a long time.
 We are also configuring the code that we found online to fit our device as well as our needs.
 We need to make sure that this completely works before we can start playing data and doing other things.